-Best-in-universe rating: A quantitative filter is applied to all of the companies assessed and based on an internal score and/or on the data provided by an extra-financial rating agency.
-The purpose is to define the investment universe that includes issuers with a minimum ESG quality threshold, below which an issuer is not eligible for investment, by eliminating the lowest 20% ESG rated issuers within each geographical region.
+Positive screening: A quantitative filter is applied to all of the companies assessed and based on an internal score and/or on the data provided by an extra-financial rating agency.
+The purpose is to define the investment universe that includes issuers with a minimum ESG quality threshold, below which an issuer is not eligible for investment.